Exploring Collatz Dynamics with Human-LLM Collaboration: Introduction

 The paper therefore has two logically distinct layers.
 The first layer consists of unconditional structural theorems: exact return lemmas, invariant-core structure, explicit cylinder classification, a burst-gap decomposition with exact distributional laws, and a phantom-cycle gain analysis safely within the contraction budget.
 The second layer is a reduction to one open orbitwise statement, Conjecture~\ref{conj:info-rate}.
 In the fiber-57 formulation, this conjecture asserts that no deterministic orbit can concentrate its return statistics on the sustaining core strongly enough to overcome the information deficit built into the system.

 This should be read as a reduction paper.
 We do not claim to prove the Collatz conjecture here.
 Rather, we show that after the exact return-structure results are established, the remaining obstruction is a single orbitwise upgrade from ensemble behavior to pointwise control.
+At the same time, the manuscript records a broader 29-paradigm exploration of alternative attack surfaces; the reduction claim refers to the load-bearing Route~A conditional spine, while the exhaustion claim refers to the larger empirical and structural survey showing that parallel routes encounter the same distributional-to-pointwise obstruction in different guises.

 \paragraph{Positioning.} This work should be viewed as a structural reduction rather than a proof of the Collatz conjecture.
-The main contribution is to isolate the remaining difficulty to a single orbitwise anti-concentration problem on a five-element return structure.
-The human--LLM collaboration played a role in exploring and organizing the space of candidate structures, but all mathematical statements in the paper are independently verified.
+The main contribution is to isolate the remaining difficulty to a single orbitwise anti-concentration problem along two complementary routes.
+The human--LLM collaboration played a role in exploring and organizing the space of candidate structures.
+All formal theorems and propositions in the paper (items~1--9 above) are proved with complete arguments.
+Items~10--12 describe structural constructions and computational observations that are verified by exact enumeration but not all formalized as standalone theorems.

 \paragraph{What is proved exactly.} The unconditional results established in this paper include the following.

 \begin{enumerate} \item \emph{Exact Block Law} (Theorem~\ref{thm:block-law}).
 Under natural density, the odd-skeleton valuation sequence $(a_0, a_1, \ldots)$ is exactly i.i.d.\ geometric with parameter~$1/2$.
 Cycle types $(L_i, r_i)$ are provably i.i.d.